-The question I like to ask my clients and students who are starting a company is why I would buy their product or service instead of the company’s next door.
-They normally come back at me with the types of features they have or the coolness of their product.
-What the Value Proposition is asking is what pains and gains I will receive from using your product/service instead of the other company’s.
+The question I like to ask my clients and students who are starting a company is: “why I would buy their product or service instead of the company’s next door?”
+They normally come back at me with the types of features they have, or the coolness of their product.
+The Value Proposition is asking what pains and gains I will receive from using your product/service instead of the other company’s.
 Let’s look at what that means.

-What is it you are building and for whom?
+What is it you are building and for whom are you building it?

 What pains are you removing or gains you are creating?

 Once you have gotten out of the building and interviewed hundreds of potential clients in your customer-discovery phase of this process, you then come back to the lab and design a Minimal Viable Product (MVP) from what you learned.
 What is the Minimum Viable Product?
-It is the smallest feature set you can create and show the potential client, one that would solve their pains or create gains?
-This is where I see clients and students go off the rail, especially engineers.
-They come up with a 50-feature set of ideas and have no clear vision of what the customer wants or desires.
+It is the smallest feature set you can create to show the potential client that it, would solve their pains or create gains.
+This is where I see clients and students go off the rail; especially engineers.
+They come up with a 50-feature set of ideas, and have no clear vision of what the customer wants or desires.
 This will only confuse the potential client and drive them away.
 You need to make the MVP as simple as possible to understand.
-Remember, you will be returning back to the client with your MVP and asking the question, “This is what I’ve created to solve your problem, Is this what you were talking about?”
+Remember, you will be returning back to the client with your MVP, saying, “This is what I’ve created to solve your problem.
+Is this what you were talking about?”
 Other features will add on after launching, depending upon the customer feedback.

 There are two types of MVPs — Physical and Web/Mobile.
 Let’s look at each:

-Physical – This is a product that will be sold through a direct sales channel, so you will need something that the customer can touch or feel.
+Physical.
+This is a product that will be sold through a direct sales channel, so you will need something that the customer can touch or feel.
 If not, I have my students go out with a power-point slide deck.
 This will test the understanding of the problem and solution.
-This will also help you figure out the minimum features the customer desires.
+It will also help you figure out the minimum features the customer desires.

-Web/Mobile – You need to start with a low-fidelity website.
-This means you need either a wire frame or a power-point mockup of what you are creating.
+Web/Mobile.
+You need to start with a low-fidelity website.
+This means you need either a wire frame, or a power-point mockup of what you are creating.
 Remember to keep it simple.
 This is so the customer can understand what you are trying to solve or create.
 I would advise that you get a high-fidelity feature a few weeks after your customer interviews, which would include a more detailed webpage and an actual back end that works.
-This will help you develop something the customer wants and desires without trying to figure it out yourself and wasting a lot of time.
-I love this process because all you need to do is JUST ASK the client and they will tell you what they want!
+This will help you develop something the customer wants and desires without trying to figure it out yourself and wasting a lot of time while doing so.
+I love this process, because all you need to do is just ask the client, and they will tell you what they want!

-Need – is universal and is wanted by the billions of people on the planet.
+Need.
+This is universal, and is therefore wanted by the billions of people on the planet.
 Great examples of this are communications, entertainment, and even love.
 EHarmony tapped into this like no other company.
 Apple also took the iPhone and turned it from a problem of communication to a need that resulted in people wanting a new one every year.

-Which are parts of your value proposition?
+What are the parts of your value proposition?
 Manufactured goods, commodities from other lands, etc.?

-What are the entanglement parts of your value proposition – copyrights, the licensing or something else?
+What are the entanglement parts of your value proposition?
+Perhaps copyrights, the licensing, or something else?

-Is it digital – mp3 file or e books?
+Is it digital, like mp3 files or e books?